Why participate?

 While patient recruitment is important to start a clinical trial, retention of patients is critical to ensure the clinical trial is kept on track and moves through all needed phases until completion.

 Developing a new treatment takes years, which means that patients may be in a clinical trial for a long time.
-Excluding medical reasons, patients may sometimes stop attending appointments or stop taking the medication.
-This is because sometimes they feel discouraged or lose their patience with clinical trial procedures.
+While some people who participate in clinical trials drop out for medical reasons, other patients may stop taking medication or attending appointments because they feel discouraged or lose patience with the procedures.

 • If high numbers of patients resign from a clinical trial, it may be put on hold.
-This may extend the overall duration of the trial or the trial could be cancelled.
+This may extend the overall duration of the trial, or the trial could be canceled.

 Therefore, if you decide to leave a clinical trial, please let your study doctor know.
 This will allow your study doctor to discuss next steps with you.